San Jose, Costa Rica

 When we asked people why foreigners move to San Jose, they responded:

 "San Jose is an attractive destination for expats due to its vibrant culture, stunning natural beauty, and low cost of living.
 The city is known for its friendly locals, excellent healthcare system, and strong infrastructure.
 Additionally, San Jose is home to a variety of activities and attractions, from its bustling nightlife to its many outdoor activities.
-With its temperate climate, San Jose is an ideal place to live for those looking to experience the best of Central America," wrote one expat living in San Jose.
+With its temperate climate, San Jose is an ideal place to live for those looking to experience the best of Central America," remarked one expat living in San Jose.

 About the Author